MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

 | Fabric Warehouse   | None             | Auto                       | 1                    | 02:23:21       |
 | Fabric Warehouse   | Dynamic Range    | 50                         | 50                   | 00:13:05       |

 **Dynamic range** with a **Degree of parallel copies** can significantly improve performance.
 However, using the setting requires either predefining the boundaries or allowing the service to determine the values at runtime.
-Allowing the service to determine the values at runtime can have a variable impact on total duration, depending on the DDL and data volume of the source table.
-In addition, this should also be paired with an understanding of how many parallel copies your source can handle.
+Allowing the service to determine the values at runtime can affect total duration, depending on the DDL and data volume of the source table.
+In addition, allowing the service to determine the values at runtime should also be paired with an understanding of how many parallel copies your source can handle.
 If the value is too high, source system and copy activity performance can be degraded.

-For more information on parallel copies, refer to [Copy activity performance features: Parallel copy](/azure/data-factory/copy-activity-performance-features#parallel-copy).
+For more information on parallel copies, see [Copy activity performance features: Parallel copy](/azure/data-factory/copy-activity-performance-features#parallel-copy).

 ##### Fabric Warehouse with dynamic range